hiroshimamiya/EPIB607/Syllabus.md

 # Grading Scheme
 Assignment | Grade | Date
 -----------|-------|------------------------
-Five or six Assignment  |20%| Every few weeks
-Mid-term exam* | 30% or 0% | TBA (likely October 24, 2024)
-Final exam |50% or 80% | TBA (liekly December 10, 2024)
+Five or six Assignment  |20%| Every few weeks (dates to be announced soon) Mid-term exam* | 30% or 0% | TBA (likely October 24, 2024) Final exam |50% or 80% | TBA (likely December 10, 2024)
 Total	| 100%

-*Midterm may not be part of the final grade, if the final exam gives higher score.
-Conversely, if the final exam is low in score such that mid-term can push the final grade up, I will add the score from the mid-term into the final grade.
+*Midterm may not be part of the final grade, if the final exam gives higher score i.e., your exam scores will be re-weighted to maximize the final grades.
+If the final exam is low in score such that mid-term can push the final grade up, I will add the score from the mid-term into the final grade, meaning that the weight of the final will be 50%, and that of the midterm will be 30% of the final mark.

 The midterm will be held in class (2 hours).
 The final will be held in class (3 hours).